psitem/Get-mPower-Metrics/Sample.Sensor.Messages.JSON.md

-These are sample messages passed by the mFi WebSockets API for an mPower Pro.
+These are sample messages passed by the mFi WebSockets API for an mPower Pro joined to an mFi Controller.
 Note that the JSON message may contain the information from a single sensor or several.

     {
         "v":1,